Kunzea linearis: Description

 Kunzea linearis is a densely-branched shrub or tree which usually grows to a height of up to 12 m.
 It is densely branched, usually forming a rounded canopy up to 2 m in diameter.
 The leaves are densely crowded along the branches, especially near the ends and are hairy, about 9-20 mm long, 0.5-1 mm wide and lack a petiole.
 The flowers are arranged in more or less cylindrical groups of between three and forty, and the individual flowers are 2-6 mm in diameter.
 The floral cup is 2-4 mm long, 2.5-4 mm in diameter, cup-shaped or barrel-shaped and usually has a covering of silvery white hairs.
 There are five sepal lobes 1-2 mm long on the rim of the floral cup.
 The five or six petals are white, cream-coloured or pale pink, egg-shaped to almost round, about 2-4 mm long and wide and there are between 40 and 50 cream coloured stamens which are longer than the petals.
 Flowering occurs between October and February and is followed by fruit which are woody, barrel-shaped capsules 1.5-3 mm long, 2.5-4 mm wide with persistent sepal tips.

 Taxonomy and naming

 Rawiri manuka was first formally described in 1889 by Thomas Kirk who gave it the name Leptospermum ericoides var. lineare and published the description in his book "The Forest Flora of New Zealand".
-In 2014 Peter James de Lange and Hellmut Toelken changed the name to Kunzea linearis.
+In 2014, Peter James de Lange and Hellmut Toelken changed the species' name to Kunzea linearis.
 The specific epithet (linearis) is a Latin word meaning "linear", referring to the linear leaves of this species.